 Therefore we have two important considerations before the description of a system is developed, first we have to define the conditions leading to establishment of the origin and then we have to increment the count based on PE1 events only.

 The Bug Measures a Circle

-In the case of an unlikely event the bug may have completed all the measurements, i.e. all the outcomes are determined, a PE1 event is completed, and the bug can develop an algorithm based to interpret the result whatever it could be for the bug.
+In the case of an unlikely event the bug may have completed all the measurements, i.e. all the outcomes are determined, a PE1 event is completed, and the bug can develop an algorithm based on its measurements to interpret the result, whatever it could be for the bug.
 The human at the other hand knows that it is a circle and draws conclusions from it without making measurements.

 "an efficient observer does not apply a measurement force to make a measurement or an observation".

 This criterion leads to optimum use of the resources while making a measurement.